n-e-t-a-n/GoFlow/README.md

 1. Clone this project to your local machine.
 2. Run an SQL-compatible database and keep track of the credentials.
-3. Remove .example from .env.example from the client and server subfolders to get the environment variables
+3. Remove .example from .env.example from the client and server subfolders to get the environment variables.
-4. Populate the database connection information in the server and the baseURL in the client
+4. Populate the database connection information in the server and the baseURL in the client.
 5. Run the following scripts in a terminal.

 ```bash